CluedIn-io/CluedIn.Documentation/docs/020-deployment/001-saas-install.md

         ![saas-4-error.png](../../assets/images/deployment/saas-install/saas-4-error.png)

         Contact your IT team to get the required permissions.
-For more information, see [Purchase in Azure Marketplace](https://learn.microsoft.com/en-us/marketplace/azure-purchasing-invoicing).
+For more information, see [Enable marketplace purchases in Azure](https://learn.microsoft.com/en-us/azure/cost-management-billing/manage/enable-marketplace-purchases).

     1. Select or create a **Resource group** to hold the SaaS application.
 Note that the location of the resource group does not affect where the actual instance is deployed.